software-mansion-labs/expo-brownfield-target/README.md

 npx expo-brownfield-target build-ios
 ```

-More details and full reference of the CLI commands can be found below in the [CLI Reference](#cli) section
+More details and full reference of the CLI commands can be found below in the [CLI Reference](#cli) section.

 <a name="with-manually"></a>
 ### Building manually

 Brownfields can be also built manually using the `xcodebuild` and `./gradlew` commands.
-Please see [build-xcframework.sh](#./example/scripts/build-xcframework.sh) and [build-aar.sh](#./example/scripts/build-aar.sh) for an example reference of manual building
+Please see [build-xcframework.sh](#./example/scripts/build-xcframework.sh) and [build-aar.sh](#./example/scripts/build-aar.sh) for an example reference of manual building.

 <a name="using-built-artifacts"></a>
 ### Using built artifacts in native projects

-Below snippets are taken from the examples of using brownfields inside native apps at: [/examples/android](./example/android/), [/examples/ios](./example/ios/) and [/examples/ios-swiftui](./example/ios-swiftui/)
+Below snippets are taken from the examples of using brownfields inside native apps at: [/examples/android](./example/android/), [/examples/ios](./example/ios/) and [/examples/ios-swiftui](./example/ios-swiftui/).

 <a name="using-android"></a>
 ### Android